nmajor/coder-phoenix-dotfiles/agent-os/profiles/default/workflows/specification/research-spec.md

 ## Important Constraints

 - **MANDATORY**: Always run bash command to check visuals folder after receiving user answers
+- DO NOT write technical specifications for development.
+Just record your findings from information gathering to this single file: `[spec-path]/planning/requirements.md`.
-- Visual check is based on actual files found via bash, NOT user statements
+- Visual check is based on actual file(s) found via bash, NOT user statements
 - Check filenames for low-fidelity indicators and clarify design intent if found
 - Ask about existing similar features to promote code reuse
 - Keep follow-ups minimal (1-3 questions max)
 - Save user's exact answers, not interpretations
 - Document all visual findings including fidelity level
 - Document paths to similar features for spec-writer to reference
-- Create comprehensive requirements summary
 - OUTPUT questions and STOP to wait for orchestrator to relay responses